Products in Stock

 Don’t worry, we’re here to break it down for you.
 By the time you finish reading this, you’ll have all the information you need to make the best choice for your dream deck.
 Let’s dive in!

-Let’s start with composite decking: this modern material is made from a mix of recycled wood fibres and plastic, and is well-known for being tough, low-maintenance, and environmentally friendly.
+Let’s start with explaining what composite decking is: this modern material is made from a mix of recycled wood fibres and plastic, and is well-known for being tough, low-maintenance, and environmentally friendly.

-Composite decking has been gaining popularity rapidly in recent years, and it’s not hard to see why: it offers the look of wood without the constant upkeep, plus, it comes in a variety of colours and finishes, so you can get creative with your outdoor space.
+Composite decking has been gaining popularity rapidly in recent years, and it’s not hard to see why: it offers the look of wood decking without the constant upkeep.
+Plus, it comes in a variety of colours and finishes, so you can get creative with your outdoor space.

 What is Wood Decking?

-Now, let’s talk about wood decking: this has been the go-to choice for decks for a very long time, and there’s an undeniable appeal to the natural grain and warmth of real wood under your feet.
+Now, let’s talk about wood decking: this has been the go-to choice for decks for a very long time, and there are a lot of traditional wood types for decking that provide an undeniable appeal of the natural grain and warmth of real wood under your feet.

 Wood decking typically comes in two main types: softwoods like pine or cedar, and hardwoods like oak or ipe.
 Each has its own unique characteristics, from colour to durability, and while they all have their own appeal, everyone has their own preference.